kingio/PHP-IMDB-Grabber/README.md

 [FabianBeiner's PHP-IMDB-Grabber](https://github.com/FabianBeiner/PHP-IMDB-Grabber)
 (You can also find more info about this package and its license and conditions of usage there)

+# Disclaimer

+*The script is a proof of concept.
+It’s mostly working, but you shouldn’t use it.
+IMDb doesn’t allow this method of data fetching.
+I personally do not use or promote this script, you’re fully responsive if you’re using it.*

 # Install